 The average infrared heater with temperature control usually ranges between $100-$200.
 The average oil filled heaters range between $50-$100.

-The infrared and oil filled heaters are good choices for creating a comfortable environment in the home.
-Both have excellent features and should always be bought with a warranty or a guarantee by the manufacturer.
+When comparing oil filled heater vs infrared heaters, you really can’t go wrong.
+Both infrared and oil filled heaters are good choices for creating a comfortable environment in the home.
+Both have excellent features.
+Just a tip – you should always be bought with a warranty or a guarantee by the manufacturer.